hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/topology/offset_corner_in_face.rst

    :align: right
    :alt: Offset Corner in Face node.

-The *Offset Corner in Face* node retrieves other corners in the same face as the input face corner.
+Retrieves another corner in the same face as the input corner.
 This is like "rotating" the input corner around in its face.

 Conceptually the operation is similar to the :doc:`/modeling/geometry_nodes/curve/topology/offset_point_in_curve`.